 Cotidiano - The Bakery Restaurant

-Football celebrities, musicians and media elite, Munich’s nightlife is swarming with celebrities.
-The city offers a large selection of very trendy bars & nightclubs, not to mention iconic beer halls and gardens, which you simply cannot leave the city without visiting.
+Football players, musicians, and media elite, Munich's nightlife is swarming with celebrities.
+The city offers a large selection of trendy bars & nightclubs, not to mention iconic beer halls and gardens, which you simply cannot leave the city without visiting.

 Gärtnerplatzviertel (Gärtnerplatz district)